lana-svet/zenbox-docs/users/index.md

 ## Why Zenbox
 In comparision with another solutions, Zenbox provides not only a speech-to-text recognition, text-to-speech synthesis and natural language understanding services.
-It contains all these components together clued in proper way in a single bundle as well as an extensible [list of ready-to-use voice skills](/skills/) that can be enabled for your product out of the box without needing the implementation routine.
+It contains all these components together clued in proper way in a single bundle as well as an extensible [list of ready-for-use voice skills](/skills/) that can be enabled for your product out of the box without needing the implementation routine.

-Thus you can create a ready-to-use voice enabled project in a minutes _without any programming_ and then integrate it into the real devices with our easy-to-use [Zenbox SDK and API](/developers/) in days instead of months.
+Thus you can create a ready-for-use voice enabled project in a minutes _without any programming_ and then integrate it into the real devices with our easy-to-use [Zenbox SDK and API](/developers/) in days instead of months.

 ## How to start